docdevel2/writing/music-api/music-database-api.md

 ## Overview

-For developers interested in integrating network-based services into their applications, an application programming interface (API) can be an appealing solution.
-An application programming interface allows a client application to interact with a server using a common interface.
+If you are a developer who wants to integrate network-based services into your applications, an application programming interface (API) can be an appealing solution.
+An application programming interface allows your client application to interact with a server using a common interface.
 Network-base APIs are becoming increasingly popular for web applications in industries such as banking, e-commerce, internet of things (IoT), and music.

-Many network-based music APIs comply with the REpresentational State Transfer (REST) design style which is defined by a set of constraints.
+Many network-based web services offer APIs that comply with the REpresentational State Transfer (REST) design style which is defined by a set of constraints.
 APIs that comply with REST constraints are called RESTful.
 REST APIs operate in two modes, request and response.
 The client sends a request to the server for data, and the server responds with a status code, and if appropriate, the requested data.

 In this article, I will show how you can access a RESTful API database with Python.
 I will deconstruct the data sent by the client to the server, and the corresponding response received by the client from the server.
-To illustrate the mechanics of the process, I will use Python HTTP module to connect to a RESTful music database API.
+To illustrate the mechanics of the process, I will use a Python HTTP module to connect to a RESTful music database API.

 > **Insert client-server model graphic here.**

+## Why REST?

+A RESTful API allows the client to retrieve data from the server without the need to know details about the server back-end implementation.
+There is no need for the client to know which server or database management software is being used.
+In addition, the API enhances security by restricting who can access data and also, selectively restrict the data that can be accessed.

+In a RESTful Web service, requests made to a resource's URI elicit a response with a payload formatted in HTML, XML, JSON, or some other format.
+The most common protocol for these requests and responses is HTTP, which provides operations (HTTP methods) such as GET, POST, PUT, PATCH and DELETE.

+Abbreviated descriptions the REST constraints are:

+* identification of resources
+* manipulation of resources through representations
+* self-descriptive messages
+* hypermedia as the engine of the application state

+(This means that HTTP is the primary transfer protocol.
+See "Stateless".)

+Note: While protocols like ftp and others are supported, they cannot be considered RESTful unless they conform to REST constraints.

+(See [2] for more details.)

+## Benefits

+> (Ref.
+RFC 9110) "... uniform interfaces provide for better visibility and reuse in network-based systems."

+An API isolates the client from the server, only allowing communication through a uniform interfaces provide for better visibility and reuse in network-based systems.
+As a result, implementation changes on either client-side or server-side can be made without either affecting the other, as long as the interface protocol is followed.

+A RESTful API benefits developers because it allows developers to connect client components to a server through a standard interface.
+This allows replaceable components to be swapped without changing code on either side of the interface.
+As an analogy, consider USB devices that connect to a computer.
+Mutiple USB devices, with the same or different functions, can connect to the same USB port and still function properly.

+RESTful APIs are widely accepted because they leverage existing HTTP infrastructure, the same infrastructure and protocols that browsers use.
+As a result, lots of tools (applications, libraries, developers, etc.) are available.

+From an end user perspective, you can use your existing browser as a client to access server databases.
+From a developer perspective, you can easily integrate server data and resources into your applications.
+From a service provider perspective, it allows you to make their services readily accessible to a wider audience.

+I previously mentioned identifiers to identify target resources.
+In a REST API, these identifiers are referred to as representations.
+By design, a REST API never manipulates server resources directly.
+Instead, it only manipulates their representations, the identifiers.
+You will see, in the upcoming examples, how these representations are communicated between client and server.

+## Music APIs
+Several well known music services provide REST API database access to both directly to musicians and to partners who want to integrate their content and/or music into commercial products.

+Spotify for example, provides an API that allows hardware partners to develop applications for home audio systems, music players, headphones, and other internet-enabled devices.
+> Spotify Web API endpoints return JSON metadata about music artists, albums, and tracks, directly from the Spotify Data Catalogue.
+> (Note: The preceding sentence was copied verbatum from "Web API | Spotify for Developers".
+Need to massage before including i article.)

+SoundCloud is a music service that allows musicians to share their music with a community of artists and listeners.
+Musicians can use the API to upload upload and manage their music for their listeners.

+MusicBrainz view themselves as an open encyclopedia for music metadata, modeled after Wikipedia in that it is community-driven.
+It's metadata content is primarily, but not exclusively targeted at music player and tagger applications.
+In this article, I will use the MusicBrainz API as an example.

+Before we interact with a live API, we need to better understand the role that HTTP plays in web applications.

 ## HTTP Primer